mlatona17/ZenPulse-Ecommerce-Analysis/README.md

 **Time to Ship:** The average time to ship, as defined as the amount of time an order took to ship from purchase, was relatively similiar across the product line with the Bose Headphones shipping out the fastest at 1.78 days and the Samsung Cable Pack the slowest at 2.07 days.

+Interestingly, loyalty members experience the same delivery time as non-members (7.5 days), suggesting a potential area for improvement in delivery standards for higher value customers.

 ## Recommendations